• Skip to main content

 Yes, shirataki rice is very good for you!
 This dish has received the nicknames "miracle rice" and "skinny rice" for this very reason.
 Shirataki rice is delicious, healthy, and packed with fiber that makes up most of its carbohydrate content.
 Miracle rice has also been known to reduce blood sugar and cholesterol levels.
 Overall, it is an extremely healthy keto rice substitute.

-Why Does Shirataki rice smell fishy?
+Why does Shirataki rice smell fishy?

 Shirataki rice sometimes has an unpleasant, fishy odor when you first open the package.
 But don't worry, this aroma does not affect the flavors of the rice in any way.
 It is simply caused when the water absorbs the natural odors of the konjac root vegetable.
 This odor is quickly removed when the rice is rinsed under cold water.